swingletree-oss/swingletree/README.md

 * NodeJS 8 or later
 * Redis 4 or later

+Pick one of the following ways to launch Swingletree:

 ### Running with Docker

 Swingletree comes with an `docker-compose` file, which should mainly be used for development purposes.